 “Hey there, Hollywood!”
-The bartender was screaming over the music and commotion of the club.
+Bento, the bartender called out over the music and commotion of the club.
 “What will it be tonight?”

-Bento tipped his head as the large group behind her burst into laughter.
-“Tourist bachelor party.”
+Bento tipped his head at a large group behind her as they burst into laughter.
+“Bachelor party has the place packed.”

-Unlike those on vacation, she was there for an internship.
+This wasn’t a vacation for her, but a marine biology internship.
 Her task was simple; record the size, age, species, and other stats of the local fishermen’s catches from the Amazon River.
-This meant she spent all day handling fish and cutting out eardrums to determine the ages of all manners of aquatic creatures.
-Thankfully, they had moved into the dry season and she no longer had to perform her task in torrential downfalls.
+This meant she spent all day handling fish and cutting out eardrums to determine the ages of all manner of aquatic creatures.
+Thankfully, they had moved into the dry season and she no longer had to perform her task in torrential downpours.
 By the end of each day, all she wanted was a hot shower and a few drinks.
-After this she cherished the few hours where she didn’t smell of fish.
-Here in the club was where she allowed herself to relax enough to enjoy Santarem instead of loathing it.
+She cherished the few hours where she didn’t smell of fish.
+Here in the sleepy club she allowed herself to relax enough to enjoy Santarem instead of loathing it.

 Downing the last of her martini, she spun herself back around to Bento.
 Catching her hand movements, he finished pouring vodka for his current customer and headed back to her.

 “Another?”
-His smile was sincere and she could see he was just as tired as she was feeling.
+His smile seemed sincere, but she could see he was just as tired as she felt.
 “Or are you calling it a night, Hollywood?”

 “Ouch.”
-Empathizing with a hiss at the sight of the bandaged hand, he took the money she was handing over.
-“Good night, and be more careful tomorrow!”
+Empathizing with a hiss, he took the money she was handing over.
+“Good night and be more careful!”

 “Night.”
-She slid off the barstool and began pushing her way through the crowd, aggravated to have to fight her way out.
+She slid off the barstool and pushed her way through the crowd, aggravated to have to fight her way out.

-She was disappointed that she couldn’t hang around like normal.
-Tonight it would be impossible to unwind with so much partying and yelping exploding around her.
+She was disappointed she couldn’t hang around like normal.
+Tonight, it would be impossible to unwind with so much partying and yelping exploding around her.
 Without warning, a hand gripped her arm and she found herself at the mercy of a drunken tourist.
 He was tall with spiked brown hair, broad-shoulders, and slurred speech.
-Irritated at the interruption of her attempted exit, she jerked her arm free as she struggled to comprehend what he was saying, a heavy Norwegian accent and liquor obscuring the syllables.
+Irritated, she jerked her arm free.
+He rushed closer and she struggled to comprehend what he was saying, a heavy Norwegian accent and liquor obscuring the syllables.
 Giving up, she tried for the exit again and he circled around.
-He shook his head to clear it and managed to enunciate his words as he continued to block her path to the exit.
+He shook his head as if to clear it and managed to enunciate his words.
+All she saw was a brick of muscle between her and the door.

 “Why don’t you stay and join me?”
-He asked as he tried to lean over her to scream into her ear, but she was doing her best to keep him at arm’s length.
-“Come join me and my friends,” he pleaded in a heavy Norwegian accent, “I’m buying.”
+He asked, leaning over to scream into her ear, but she shoved him back at arm’s length.
+“Come join me and my friends,” he pleaded in a heavy Norwegian accent, “I’m buying.
+The name’s Fen.”

-“No thanks,” she said as she turned her head away from him.
-His breath was a mixture of Jägermeister and beer, which was not helping convince her to stay.
+“No thanks, Fen.”
+She turned her head away from him and the mixture of Jägermeister and beer on his breath.
 “I’ve got to work in the morning.
 Have fun.”

 Once more, a firm grip around her arm kept her from leaving.
 “Wait.
 What if I don’t see you again?”

-Her day had just gotten worse; her hand throbbed from the cut, her favorite place to unwind was extremely crowded, and now she had a drunken tourist manhandling her.
-Tears welled up as her bicep stung from where the brute had gripped her; she was sure there was a bruise forming on her arm.
-Besides the bartender, she hadn’t been able to make any friends since she arrived.
-The only people willing to befriend her were tourists who would leave a week or two later.
+Her day had just gotten worse.
+The cut throbbed, her favorite place was extremely crowded, and now she had a drunken tourist manhandling her.
+Tears welled up as her bicep stung from where the brute had gripped her.
+Wonder if it’ll bruise by morning… Besides the bartender, she hadn’t been able to make any friends.
 She still had three months before the internship would be completed.
-Portuguese was a language she was struggling to pronounce correctly and attempts at casual conversation were impossible.
+Portuguese was a language she struggled to pronounce correctly and attempts at casual conversation were impossible.
 A large man in a Hawaiian shirt stepped backwards.
 She darted to the left, the exit within reach.
 Desperate, she picked up the pace, sidling past a drunk woman sloshing her martini.

-She smacked into a wall of wet clothes and flesh; she had been glaring at her feet instead of watching where she was going.
+She hit a wall of wet clothes and flesh.
+Blushing, she had been glaring at her feet instead of watching where she was going.
 Her feet tangled with one another and her balance tipped.
-A hand gripped hers - right across the slash.
-A yelp escaped her as the cut stung under the pressure of fingertips holding up her weight.
+A hand gripped hers –right across the slash.
+A yelp escaped her.
+The cut stung under the pressure of fingertips holding up her weight.
 Sinking slowly to her knees, her tears spilled over.
 A pale, dark-haired man stared down at her in confusion.
 His eyes caught the gauze and he released her hand.
-Looking up, she was baffled by his awkward presence; he was drenched, his long black hair clung to his head, his clothes soaked and molded to his lean muscular frame, his feet bare.

 “Are you alright?” he asked, furrowing his brow.
-The stranger crouched to her level, his voice soft and sincere.
-“I was trying to keep you from falling.
-I’m sorry I failed to notice that your hand was hurt.”
+Crouching to her level, his voice soft and sincere, “I was trying to keep you from falling.
+I’m sorry I failed to notice your hand was hurt.”

-His hand reached for hers gently this time, raising the palm up to his lips.
-Kissing her palm, his russet-wrapped pupils never broke from her hazel eyes – a burst of brown speckled with flecks of greens.
+He reached for her hand, gently this time, raising the palm up to his lips.
+Kissing the bandage, his russet wrapped pupils never broke from her hazel eyes.
+She stared, taking in the burst of brown speckled with flecks of green.
 Mesmerized by the stranger, she stood, still confused as to what to say to him.
 A smile crawled across his face as the silence went on.
 Stifling, the puddle splashed at her feet, breaking her glare.

 “Thank you.”
-Pulling her hand back, she held it to her chest, the cut no longer throbbing after he had kissed it so gingerly.
+Pulling her hand back, she held it to her chest, but the cut had stopped throbbing.

 “Does it hurt much?”
 He whispered raising one brow, somehow his voice cutting through the music and laughter.

 “Not anymore.”
-Looking over the waterlogged man, she could not help but notice the puddle at his feet had reached her flip-flops.
+Looking over the waterlogged man, she couldn’t help at the puddle reaching her flip-flops.
 “Did you fall in the river?”

 Laughter erupted from him, “You could say that.
 I’m Boto, and you are?”

 She couldn’t help but smile at his reaction.
-“I’m sorry,” she answered as she shook her head.
+“I’m sorry, I’m Holl –Katy,” she answered, shaking her head.
 “I didn’t mean to slam into you like that.
 It looks like we’re both having a rough day.”

 “Would you have a drink with me?” he asked, tilting his head.
 He looked her over as if studying something he had never seen before.
 “It’s the least I can do for hurting your hand like that.
 You should stay and enjoy the celebration with me.”